guanqun-yang/wordpress/_posts/2020-09-01-research-questions.md

 -   One thing we could do is investigating the relation between the ratio of reversed comparison pairs and the degradation on performance on the downstream tasks, such as HHH.
 -   The comparison reversal is not uniformly adversarial to the downstream tasks.
 If $U(y _ i)$ and $U(y _ j)$ is very close, then reversing them is not as effective as reversing another pair where $U(y _ i')$ and $U(y _ j ')$ is very different.

+## OOD for Reward Model in RLHF

+The reward model $r(x, y; \phi)$ is fixed when fine-tuning the LM with PPO.
+There may be some distribution shifts between two stages.
+From the high level, this may not be an issue as the goal of RLHF is general enough (for example, HHH and Constitutional AI).

 # References

 1. [ScAN: Suicide Attempt and Ideation Events Dataset](https://aclanthology.org/2022.naacl-main.75) (Rawat et al., NAACL 2022)